 Price varies whether you order a pack of 7 or 21 tests.

 What makes it unique

 Besides testing for a completely different hormone, folks love Proov because it reduces the need for some bloodwork.
-Rather than heading to your RE for a progesterone level check, this could give you a pretty good idea of your progesterone levels and/or whether you ovulated.
+Rather than heading to your RE, this could give you a pretty good idea of your progesterone levels and/or whether you ovulated.